 For us, Mouton is a component that we use in the manufacture of some of our products (Mouton Jacket, Mouton Vest, Mouton Hat, Hand Muff, Mittens).
 However, so many people love the feel of Mouton that we are frequently asked if entire skins are available.
-People use them for rugs, chair coverings, pet beds.
+People use them for rugs, chair coverings, pet beds and to make things.
 Mouton is relatively easy to work with for those who are craft-minded, and can be used in a huge variety of clothing, accessories, pillow covers, slippers, trims, etc. We are extremely fond of Mouton too.

 Mouton was originally developed as an alternative to wild furs, such as beaver and seal.